Dr. William W. Sullivan

 The Center provides academic tutoring, personal counseling, mentoring, financial literacy & guidance, and other supports necessary for educational access, retention and graduation.
 We provide direct support services for students, as well as relevant national training for directors and their staff.

-An environment where every individual can fulfill his or her post-secondary educational objectives.
+An environment where every individual can fulfill his or her educational objectives.

 The mission of the Center for Academic Enrichment and Outreach (The Center) is to provide traditional and innovative educational opportunities to a diverse community through targeted services and research that promote personal success.